Seibu Department Stores: First foray

 Seibu's first foray in Indonesia as Jakarta Seibu was opened in 1995 in the Mega Pasaraya (now Pasaraya Blok M) complex, located near a busy terminal, Blok M, in Jakarta.
 It occupies four levels of the eight-story building, offering upscale shopping experience for the upper-class, with an atrium at the centre.
-The department store is operated by ALatief Corporation (formerly PT.
+The department store is operated by ALatief Corporation (PT.
 Pasaraya Nusakarya), a company that manages a major local department store, Pasaraya.
 The two department stores are adjacent and a pedestrian bridge connects the buildings.
 The department store, widely regarded as one of the most luxurious to ever open in the nation, had in-store boutiques of brands such as Yves Saint Laurent, Aigner, Versace, A. Testoni, Kenzo, Escada, Trussardi, and more - completed by beauty counters of Prada, Dior, etc. However, due to the 1997/8 recession and location, Jakarta Seibu failed to attract its targeted market along with numerous factors, and closed down in 1999.

 Re-entry

 Seibu re-entered the country on 9 May 2007, occupying four levels of the west mall area of Grand Indonesia Shopping Town.
-Similar to its predecessor, Seibu is once again segmented for the Indonesia's upper-mid class market, providing an array of upscale brands such as Calvin Klein Jeans, Tommy Hilfiger, Dolce & Gabbana Beauty's flagship store, and many more - along with accommodating services.
+Similar to its predecessor, Seibu is once again segmented for the Indonesia's upper-mid class market, providing an array of upscale brands such as Calvin Klein, Tommy Hilfiger, Dolce & Gabbana Beauty's flagship store, and many more - along with accommodating services.
 Now operated by PT.
 Mitra Adiperkasa Tbk, who also operates the Indonesian Sogo (Seibu's sister department store chain) and Galeries Lafayette department store; the grand opening of store was held together with the mall on 20 May 2009, despite soft-opening the store two years earlier.
 It is the oldest continuous Seibu operating outside Japan despite the 8-year hiatus since the original Blok M store's closure in 1999.

 A second branch of Seibu is opened in Pondok Indah Mall 3 on 17 December 2021.
 The 1-storey high store features an Apple premium reseller confirmed to open inside.

 Malaysia

-Sogo (KL) Department Store Sdn Bhd, TRX City Sdn Bhd and Lendlease announced that Seibu will open its first Malaysian store at The Exchange TRX.
+The first Seibu store in Malaysia opened on 29 November 2023 at The Exchange TRX shopping mall in Kuala Lumpur.